Dan Wheeler

 Daniel Michael Wheeler (born December 10, 1977) is an American former professional baseball pitcher.
-He played in Major League Baseball for the Tampa Bay Devil Rays, New York Mets, Houston Astros, Boston Red Sox, and Cleveland Indians from 1999 through 2012.
+He played in Major League Baseball (MLB) for the Tampa Bay Devil Rays, New York Mets, Houston Astros, Boston Red Sox, and Cleveland Indians from 1999 through 2012.

+Career

 Early career

 Wheeler attended Pilgrim High School in Warwick, Rhode Island.
 He was drafted in the 1996 MLB draft by the Tampa Bay Devil Rays out of Central Arizona College.
 After the Devil Rays, he played for the New York Mets, who traded him to the Houston Astros for minor leaguer Adam Seuss in 2004.

 Houston Astros

 In 2005, Wheeler established himself as a top setup man for the Astros, going 2-3 with a 2.21 ERA in 71 games.

 On October 19, 2005 during the National League Championship Series he recorded the last out at Busch Memorial Stadium in St. Louis, Missouri, a fly ball which was caught by Astro Jason Lane in right field off the bat of Yadier Molina.
 He played on Team USA in the 2006 World Baseball Classic in the offseason.

 On April 9, 2007, Wheeler became the Astros' closer, replacing Brad Lidge.
 However, Wheeler lost the closer's job when Lidge overcame injury and returned to the team.